legal update·7 min read

 Why this matters now

 Section 122 became operationally important in 2026 because Proclamation 11012 used it for a temporary import surcharge after the IEEPA tariff ruling.
 On May 7, 2026, the Court of International Trade declared that proclamation invalid and entered relief for the importer plaintiffs, but that ruling did not make every importer an automatic refund recipient.
+The government appealed on May 8, and the Federal Circuit entered an administrative stay on May 12, so public guidance should keep the court, agency, and Congress lanes separate.

 Current bill status